 multiple attribute on the

 <input> element in order to send more than one file with only one input element.
-The way those files are handled server side really depends on the technology used on the server.
+How the server handles those files really depends on the technology used on the server.
 As mentioned previously, using a framework will make your life a lot easier.

 Warning: Many servers are configured with a size limit for files and HTTP requests in order to prevent abuse.
-It's important to check with the server administrator what this limit is before sending a file.
+It's important to check this limit with the server administrator before sending a file.

 Each time you send data to a server, you need to consider security.
 HTML forms are one of the first attack vectors against servers.
-The problems never come from the HTML forms themselves; they come from the way data is handled on the server.
+The problems never come from the HTML forms themselves; they come from how the server handles data.

 Common security flaws